 - Chocolate: duh.
 I love chocolate.
 I try to always keep a dark chocolate bar around so I can break off a little when I’m looking to satisfy that craving.
 This happened to be an 86% dark chocolate bar.

-- Maple Syrup: I like using 100% pure maple syrup as a sweetener, and for pancakes. 😉 If you’ve never tried it and use the breakfast syrup stuff, try the real deal.
+- Maple Syrup (or other sweetener): I like using 100% pure maple syrup as a sweetener, and for pancakes. 😉 If you’ve never tried it and use the breakfast syrup stuff, try the real deal.
 The difference is insane!
 I usually buy a larger container because it’s cheaper per ounce and lasts a while in the fridge.
+Alternatively you can use any liquid sweetener that works for you: honey, agave, brown rice syrup, sugar-free syrup, etc.

 - Cocoa Powder: see the “duh” about chocolate above. 😉 I love adding cocoa powder to my smoothies, so it’s an ingredient I usually keep in my pantry!